NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- `ref`
 	- `metadata`
 - These leverage built-in XML Schema attributes `ID`, `IDREF`, and `IDREFS`
+- `id` assigns an ID to an object
+	- Just a string
+	- _Must_ be unique within an instance document
+	- Can't include a space
+- `ref` references an ID of another object
+	- Contains a single `id` to match
+	- The matching `id` _must_ exist in the instance document
+	- Validators do _not_ check that the linking makes sense
+- `metadata` references IDs of metadata object
+	- Conceptually, an object is saying that this is the metadata that applies to itself
+	- Can contain multiple IDs, separated with spaces
+	- The matching `id`s must exist in the instance document

+Examples of how NIEM uses these are the next few sections.

 ___
 ## Referencing - JSON-LD

 TODO: Add JSON-LD linking here.

+JSON itself doesn't provide a means of linking objects together.
+NIEM leverages [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) to provide that functionality.
+We've seen earlier how the `@context` section provides a mapping from a JSON instance back to NIEM object.
+NIEM also uses `@id` objects to both mark objects with an ID as well as refer to IDs applied to other objects.

+Again, we will see example throughout the next few sections.

 ___
 ## Associations

 - Relationships can be complex
 - NIEM provides powerful Association objects
 - Trade-off can be implementation complexity